Anthilla/AnthillaOS/README.md

 An x86-64bit Gentoo image customized for readonly usage as appliances, fully functional and complete of near 1200 pkg enclosing Gentoo distro in squash files + boot loader

-AnthillaOS project use intensively "mount" command to "overmount" files and directory to *attach* files to the read only system inage, and to make updates easy and non-bloking as possible.
+AnthillaOS project use intensively "mount" command to "overmount" files and directory (with -o bind option) to *attach* files to the read only system inage, and to make updates easy and non-bloking as possible.

 The system always boot in a known state; then starts an our service through systemd, and mount extended targets (runlevels) to run kernel related Units and application Units